Gaining Awareness About Developmental Disabilities

 The National Association of Councils on Developmental Disabilities (NACDD) works hard to promote the month through artwork, videos, client stories, and other means to help with the normalization of inclusion of people with developmental disabilities throughout every part of life, while also bringing to light the unfair exclusions that still occur.

-Casmir Care Services is a leading agency that provides quality, effective, person-center services in the individual’s home.
-Our mission is to improve the quality of life for people with developmental disabilities through care, comfort, and compassion.
-Our Direct Care Professionals treat all individuals and their families with respect and trained specifically to work with those with developmental issues.
-If you are looking to find in-home support for your family member, contact us to see how we can help.
+Casmir Care Services is a leading agency dedicated to providing quality, effective person-center services in an individual’s home.
+With a mission to improve the quality of life for those with developmental disabilities through care, comfort, and compassion, our Direct Care Professionals treat all individuals and their families with respect.
+Trained to work specifically with those with developmental issues, our team can help these individuals thrive.
+For more information on how we can provide in-home support for your family member, contact us to see how we can help.